-We need to carry out these checks in order to meet our obligations under the Money Laundering Regulations 2017 (and any other applicable legislation) and for the purposes of assessing our credit risk.
+We need to carry out these checks to meet our obligations under the Money Laundering Regulations 2017 (and any other applicable legislation) and for the purposes of assessing our credit risk.
 The information obtained from these checks is used by us to determine if an account can be opened or whether further information is required, based on factors such as whether we have been able to verify your identity or your credit history.
-Credit reference agencies will record the details of our search and may record whether or not your application to contract with us is accepted.
+Credit reference agencies will record the details of our search and may record whether your application to contract with us is accepted.
 We may make periodic searches with credit agencies to manage your account.

 We may provide information to financial and other organisations involved in fraud prevention to protect ourselves and our customers from theft and/or fraud.
 If false or inaccurate information is provided and fraud is identified or reasonably suspected, details may be passed to fraud prevention agencies who will record this.
 This information may also be accessed by law enforcement agencies.
 This information may be used by us to prevent fraud and money laundering, for example, when processing applications for credit, managing credit or for debt recovery.

 We will only keep your personal data for as long as we need to in order to fulfil the purpose(s) for which it was collected, as set out above in this Policy, and for as long as we